Caroline Cossey: Outing by the tabloid press

 Cossey was cast as an extra in the 1981 James Bond film For Your Eyes Only.
 Shortly after the film's release, the tabloid News of the World came out with a front-page headline "James Bond Girl Was a Boy".
 By her own accounts, Cossey was so upset she contemplated suicide.
 However, she continued her modelling career by focusing, once again, on smaller assignments.
 Cossey then responded by releasing I Am a Woman, which was her first autobiography.

 Continued career

-In 1985, Cossey appeared extensively in the videos for The Power Station's "Some Like It Hot" and "Get It On".
+In 1985, Cossey appeared in the videos for The Power Station's "Some Like It Hot" and "Get It On".

 She was featured in the September 1991 issue of Playboy in the pictorial "The Transformation of Tula", as an acknowledged transgender person.

 Autobiography

 In 1991, Cossey released My Story, which was her second and final autobiography.
-In it she gave details of her transition, her relationship with Fattal, and her unsuccessful battle with the European Court of Human Rights.
+In it, she gave details of her transition, her relationship with Fattal, and her unsuccessful battle with the European Court of Human Rights.